OfficeDev/Microsoft-Teams-Samples/samples/meetings-stage-view/csharp/README.md

 5) On line 41, replace `<<App id>>` with `Id` obtained in step 3.

+6) Navigate to `samples/meetings-stage-view/csharp/AppInMeeting/ClientApp/src/components/share-to-meeting.jsx`

+7) On line 24, replace `<Application-Base-URL>` with your application's base url whrre app is running.
+E.g. if you are using ngrok it would be something like `https://1234.ngrok.io`.

+8) On line 25, replace `<<Application-ID>>` with `Id` obtained in step 3.

+9) When the app is running, the home page will contain a `share to teams` button.
+Clicking it will share the page content directly to meeting.
+(Make sure the app's base url is added in manifest's valid domains section and app is published to store).

 5. Setup Manifest for Teams
 - __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the ./AppPackage folder to replace your Microsoft App Id (that was created when you registered your app registration earlier) *everywhere* you see the place holder string `{{Microsoft-App-Id}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)